 Frequently Asked Questions

-The nursing facility PNA is $75/month, raised from $50 effective October 1, 2025 under OAC 5160:1-6-07.
-The Assisted Living Waiver PNA remained at $50/month.
-ICF/IID residents use the same $50 statutory floor with the operational figure set by DODD.
+The nursing facility PNA is $75/month, raised from $50 effective January 1, 2026 under OAC 5160:1-6-07.
+Assisted Living Waiver residents keep a $50/month cushion instead.
+ICF/IID residents share the same $50 statutory floor, with the operational figure set by DODD.

 Within 60 days of death, the facility transfers the balance and a final accounting to the probate estate's executor or administrator.
 If no estate is opened within 60 days, the funds go to ODM, subject to estate recovery or unpaid funeral/burial costs.